Combined Degree Program

 The combined degree program provides exceptional OSU Undergraduate students an opportunity to double-count credit from their undergraduate studies towards a graduate degree in Mechanical, Aerospace, or Nuclear Engineering.

 Students can take classes that can be counted toward both their undergraduate and graduate degree.
 Per departmental policy, students pursuing the combined degree program can double-count up to two courses toward their undergraduate and graduate degrees.
+Please note: Students who are accepted to the combined degree program and enroll as a combined degree student are charged graduate tuition and fees.
+Undergraduates scholarships will still apply, if applicable, during the final year of undergraduate studies.

 Who can apply to the combined degree program?